 And the day after that, you file your lawsuit.
-Our client was owed about $100,000.
-And it took about three months of litigation, but we were able to convince the court and the other side that they failed to record this bond and all of our notices were technically timely and our client was paid all of his money interest in legal fees.
-The subcontractor ended up getting all his money instead.
+For example, if let us say you are owed about $100,000.
+And it takes about three months of litigation, but you are able to convince the court and the other side that they failed to record this bond and all of our notices were technically timely and you were paid all of your money interest in legal fees.
+So you end up getting all the other side's money instead.

 This is a perfect example of the philosophy that you should employ when you are undertaking your collection, which is never day die.
-There may be an exception in the lien law that you don’t know about that can give you rights.
+There may be an exception in the lien law that you do not know about that can give you rights.
 So, keep that in mind.

 Is There Another Bond to Go After?